Current Projects

 Meet Our NCI Team!

 Interested in working with us to conduct NCI interviews?
-Please send a resume and letter of interest to Marcie Beers, NCI Project Coordinator, at mlbeers@iu.edu
+Please send a resume and letter of interest to Janet Carpenter, NCI Project, at jlshultz@iu.edu

 Brown County PACES (Positive and Adverse Childhood Experiences) Initiative